 The sense resistor needs to be able to conduct the peak motor coil current in motor standstill conditions, unless standby power is reduced.
-Under normal conditions, the sense resistor sees a bit less than the coil RMS current, because no current flows through the sense resistor during the slow decay phases.
+Under normal conditions, the sense resistor sees less than 50% of the coil RMS current, because no current flows through the sense resistor during the slow decay phases.
 The peak sense resistor power dissipation is: